 Settings Guidelines Auto-import trusted CAs Select this option to enable auto-import and display its configuration settings.
-Client Certificate Status Checking Select a method to validate the trusted client certificate: • None-Do not validate.

-Settings Guidelines Use OCSP-Use the OCSP method, validating the client certificate in real-time, as needed.
+Client Certificate Status Checking None-Do not validate.
+Use OCSP-Use the OCSP method, validating the client certificate in real-time, as needed.
 After you select this option, you can specify options for OCSP.
 Use CRLs-Use CRLs to validate the client certificate.
 After you select this option, you can specify options for OCSP.

-Use OCSP with CRL fallback-Use the OCSP validation method when possible, but attempt to validate client certificates using CRLs if the OCSP method fails (for example, if the link to the OCSP responder fails).
+Settings Guidelines Use OCSP with CRL fallback-Use the OCSP validation method when possible, but attempt to validate client certificates using CRLs if the OCSP method fails (for example, if the link to the OCSP responder fails).
 After you select this option, you can specify options for OCSP.
 Inherit from root CA-Use the method configured for the device certificate.
-CDP(s)/OCSP Select the location of the responder value: responder None-Do not use the responder.
+CDP(s)/OCSP responder None-Do not use the responder.
 From client certificate-Use the responder value configured in the client certificate.
 From trusted CA certificate-Use the responder value configured in the trusted CA certificate that has been uploaded to the system.
 Verify imported CA certificates Select this option to verify that this trusted client CA is valid.
 Enabling this will check the CRL of this certificate's issuer, and repeat up the chain until reaching the root trusted client CA. Skip Revocation check when OCSP/CDP server is not available Select this option to instruct IPS to skip revocation check and accept end user certificates when either OCSP server or CDP server is not accessible over the network.
 This option is applicable to digital certificates used for end user authentication.
-IPS skips the revocation check in the following conditions: Server IP is not reachable Server Hostname is either not resolvable or resolving to non OCSP/CRL Server IP Proxy IP is either not reachable or not resolving
+IPS skips the revocation check in the following conditions: Server IP is not reachable Server Hostname is either not resolvable or resolving to non OCSP/CRL Server IP Proxy IP is either not reachable or not resolving Download CRL has expired OCSP/CRL service in Server is not responding

-Settings Guidelines

-Download CRL has expired

-OCSP/CRL service in Server is not responding